jessecusack/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Assistant Professor at Oregon State University.
-I study small to mesoscale ocean processes such as turbulence, flows over topography, internal waves and eddies.
-I am interested in the role such processes play in Earth's climate.
+**I am looking for PhD students, especially those interested in glacier - ocean interactions.
+Please contact me for more information.**

+I am an [Assistant Professor in Physical Oceanography at Oregon State University](https://ceoas.oregonstate.edu/people/jesse-cusack).
+I am interested in ocean physics over length scales from turbulence (millimeters) to mesoscale eddies (hundreds of kilometers).
+Questions that motivate me include: _"how do currents influence ice melt at glaicers?"_, _"how is mixing generated when currents hit topography?"_, and _"how much energy is exchanged between eddies and internal waves?"_.
 My approach combines analysis of high resolution in situ observations with numerical simulations.
-I practice open science by making analysis and software [available online](https://github.com/jessecusack).
+I practice open science by making my analysis and software [available online](https://github.com/jessecusack).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->